 It’s well-intentioned but wrong.
 A lot of plastics labelled biodegradable, like shopping bags, will only break down in temperatures of 50C [122F] and that is not the ocean.
 They are also not buoyant, so they’re going to sink, so they’re not going to be exposed to UV and break down.

-“There is a moral argument that we should not allow the ocean to become further polluted with plastic waste, and that marine littering should be considered a ‘common concern of humankind’,” the authors of the report conclude.
+“There is a moral argument that we should not allow the ocean to become further polluted with plastic waste, and that marine littering should be considered a ‘common concern of humankind’,” the authors of the report concluded.

 “Warnings of what was happening were reported in the scientific literature in the early 1970s, with little reaction from much of the scientific community.”